hirosystems/clarinet/README.md

 Feel free to ⭐️ this repo!
 With 50+ stars, this package becomes eligible to `homebrew-core`.

-Assuming you have a working installation of Rust, Clarinet can be installed from Cargo as a crate, or from source.

 ### Install from cargo

+Assuming you have a working installation of Rust, Clarinet can be also be installed from Cargo as a crate, or from source.

 ```bash
 $ cargo install clarinet